LaurentFE/zelda-pygame-training/README.md

 Had me rethink about some design patterns, and ignore most of them.

-Make choices about many things I didn't think about before getting confronted with it, for instance I kind of wanted to have one file per class, but felt like files acting like modules and regrouping a class with its children made sense, and kept it that way.
+I had to make choices about many things I didn't think about before getting confronted with it, for instance I kind of wanted to have one file per class, but felt like files acting like modules and regrouping a class with its children made sense, and kept it that way.
+Concepts of what belongs to a class, or another, how to keep them separated, trying to avoid them getting interdependent, ...

 Developing solo was a really different experience from working in teams as I used to when I was a QA or in project management.